digitalocean/marketplace-kubernetes/stacks/openfaas/README.md

 echo "Hello" | faas-cli invoke hello-python
 ```

-The response from the function will be `Hello`.
+The response from the function is `Hello`.

-For different OpenFaaS tutorrials please checkout <https://docs.openfaas.com/tutorials/featured/>
+For different OpenFaaS tutorrials, please see the list of [featured OpenFaaS tutorials](https://docs.openfaas.com/tutorials/featured/).

 ### Upgrading the OpenFaaS Chart

-You can check what versions are available to upgrade, by navigating to the [OpenFaaS](https://artifacthub.io/packages/helm/openfaas/openfaas/) official helm charts from Artifacthub.
+You can check what versions are available to upgrade by navigating to the [OpenFaaS](https://artifacthub.io/packages/helm/openfaas/openfaas/) official helm charts from Artifacthub.

-Then, to upgrade the stack to a newer version, please run the following command (make sure to replace the `<>` placeholders first):
+To upgrade the stack to a newer version, run the following command, replacing the `< >` placeholders with their corresponding information:

 ```console
 helm upgrade openfaas openfaas/openfaas \